Do you know that in Philadelphia, according to a 1760 law, it’s illegal to carry pretzels in your bag, suitcase or pocket?

 However, there are always exceptions and it all depends on the size of your team and the seize and frequency of your campaigns.

-If you run a marketing agency and run campaigns for your clients, you need pretty much everyone on a full-time basis.
+If you run a digital marketing agency and run campaigns for your clients, you need pretty much everyone on a full-time basis.

 11. Front and Back-End Developers